brainhack-school2020/deep_representational_learning/README.md

 [Kietzmann et al., (2019)](https://www.pnas.org/content/116/43/21854).

-Deep neural networks (DNNs) encodes information in a similar way to the visual brain to categorize images (e.g. primary visual cortex V1 encodes typically similar convolutional filters than the first layer of a DNN).
+Deep neural networks (DNNs) encodes information in a similar way to the visual brain (e.g. primary visual cortex V1 encodes similar information than convolutional filters in the first layer of a DNN).
 The idea here is to come up with a common measure of processing between DCNN and brain imaging signal, here electroencephalogrpahy (EEG), and link the computations in both modalities.

 ![alt_text](brain_dcnn_parallel.png)